MAAP-Project/maap-eclipseche-ops/setup-commands-v7-microk8s.md

 # sudo microk8s.enable dns; sleep 5; # needed any normal cluster
 sudo microk8s.enable registry

-# Edit ingress daemonset to set ingress class back to nginx, change `--ingress-class=public` to `--ingress-class=nginx`.
-Not sure why it's called public in 1.20, but it breaks the default settings in other components if it's not `nginx`
-kubectl edit daemonset -n ingress nginx-ingress-microk8s-controller

 # Set up the microk8s cluster.
 This sequence of steps should be run for each worker node you want to add to the cluster.
 # Run this command on the head machine
 microk8s add-node